-All "TRG" specific courses within the Therapeutic Recreation Gerontology diploma MUST be completed within 6 years of the student being accepted into the program.
+All "TRG" specific courses within the Therapeutic Recreation Gerontology diploma MUST be completed within 6 years of the first TRG course taken.
 However, the support courses (i.e. SOC, PSY) have a 10 year completion date.

 Students must complete the two practicums on a full-time basis.
 Due to the limited availability of practicum sites, students may be required to relocate from their home community to complete the practicum placements.